Safer injecting for steroid users

 Make sure you’re injecting in the right place

-It’s easier to inject into these bigger muscles but you still need to be careful to avoid any blood vessels or nerves.
+It’s easier to inject into these bigger muscles but you still need to be careful to avoid blood vessels or nerves.

-Visit your local needle exchange
+Visit your local needle and syringe service

 They’re completely confidential.
 Staff won’t tell anyone that you’ve been there, including your work or GP.